Information on the regulation of natural health products.

 - establishing one regulator that is independent, transparent, accountable and cost effective.

 The differences are accounted for in the Bill, along with the different regulations.
-While the Bill will provide a comprehensive approach to both, it will be clear that natural health products are not therapeutic products and will not be regulated as such.
+While the Bill will provide a comprehensive approach to both, it will be clear that natural health products are a different category to medicines and medical devices.

-Having a single Bill will help clarify the nature of interfaces with other products in the Bill and other pieces of legislation such as the Food Act and the Cosmetic Group Standard.
+Having a single Bill helps clarify the nature of interfaces with other products in the Bill and other pieces of legislation such as the Food Act and the Cosmetic Products Group Standard.

-It will also provide a timely approach to put robust, modern regulation for natural health products in place.
+It also provides a timely approach to put robust, modern regulation for natural health products in place.

-In developing the new regime, the Ministry of Health is drawing on previous work on natural health products, which included several rounds of consultation and significant input from stakeholders.
+In developing the new regime, the Ministry of Health drew on previous work on natural health products, which included several rounds of consultation and significant input from stakeholders.
+Stakeholder huis were also held in November 2022 with representatives from key organisations.
 The aim is to:

 - support consumer safety by helping to provide for natural health products that are safe and of high quality, and that users can make an informed choice about whether to use them